 The future is not set.
 There is no fate but what we make for ourselves.

-For example let’s return to Indiana Jones, while seemingly accumulating unwholesome karma at the beginning of his first movie, was actually a good guy.
+For example, let’s return to Indiana Jones while accumulating unwholesome karma at the beginning of his first movie, was a good guy.
 He fought for what was right, saved lives, and his intention was to bring historical artifacts to museums for the world to see.
 This allowed him to diminish any unwholesome karma he created, so anytime the ‘conditions’ were right for negative karmic results to appear in his life, they were less severe than if he was one of the evil Nazi villains he was always running into.